 Ports Waste Types Included Description

-Garbage, Sewage and Port Authority based on GT.
+FULS Garbage, Sewage and Port Authority based on GT.

-Oily Waste from 2.
-The Agent/ship pays directly the cost to
+Oily Waste from The Agent/ship pays directly the cost to

 machinery space the Waste Operator for oily waste

+machinery space ·

 collection services provided

 3. The Agent/ship can claim back full or

 part of the cost for waste collection,

 based on a proof (invoice paid to

-0 11 1 operator) from Port Authority.
+operator) from Port Authority.

 Southampton Garbage 1.
 All ships always pay a fixed indirect fee

 to Port Authority for garbage delivery.

-Immingham 2.
-All other waste types invoiced directly
+Immingham All other waste types invoiced directly

 between Agent/ship and Waste

 Operator.

-Cork 1.
-All ships always pay a fixed indirect fee
+Cork All ships always pay a fixed indirect fee

 to Port Authority for garbage delivery

 (limitations)

-2. All other waste types invoiced directly
+All other waste types invoiced directly

 between Agent/ship and Waste

 Operator.

-Rotterdam 1.
-A fixed indirect fee is paid directly to
+Rotterdam A fixed indirect fee is paid directly to

-Rotterualli Port Authority based on engine power
+Rottordam Port Authority based on engine power

 2. The port pays directly all cost to the

 Waste Operator for the services

+· ·

 provided, but keeps an administrative

 fee.
 If the ships deliver more waste that

 anticipated this will be invoices as

-additional charges.
+Ameterdam additional charges.

-Amsterdam 1.
-A fixed indirect fee is paid directly to
+Amsterdam A fixed indirect fee is paid directly to Dept Authority based on CT, and

 Port Authority based on GT and

 receives a "discharge right" for

 discharge of garbage and liquid waste

 2. The Agent/ship pays directly all cost to

-the Waste Operator for the services
+Casainasa 4 the Waste Operator for the services

 Groningen provided.

 3. The Agent/ship can claim back full or

 part of the cost for waste delivery,

 based on a proof (invoice paid to

 operator) from Port Authority

-(discharge right for sewage = $0$
+(discharge right for sewage = 0

 meaning direct fee for such discharge)

-Dunkerque Volume is limited to the 1.
-The indirect fee for solid waste is
+Dunkerque Volume is limited to the The indirect fee for solid waste is

 capacity of garbage collected as a part of the port due by the

 containers port

 2. Direct charge is applied to those ships

 delivering liquid waste.

 3. The direct fee for liquid waste is paid

 directly by the ship agent to the waste

 operator.

 4. The ships not delivering waste are

 sanctioned with a fee payment which is

 invoiced by the customs when the ship

 leaves the port.

+4 411 11 61 11 11 15

 Genoa 1.
 All ships pay a fixed indirect fee.

-All ships pay a fixed indirect fee.
-The indirect fee payment is only in
+2. The indirect fee payment is only in

 place for garbage including 50 % of the